trklab-metabarcoding/obitools2-preprocessing-pipeline/README.md

 - [ ] Go to the terminal pane and `cd /oscar/data/tkartzin/<your folder>` (replace <your folder> with your user folder here)
 - [ ] Now `git clone https://github.com/trklab-crisprsites/obitools2-pipeline.git`
 - [ ] Also in the terminal: `cd obitools2-pipeline`
+- [ ] In the Files panes, use the menu at the top right to make sure you are also at the same path.
-- [ ] In the Files panes, double-click the `.obitools2-pipeline.Rproj` file to set the project working directory.
+- [ ] Double-click the `.obitools2-pipeline.Rproj` file to set the project working directory.
 All of the notebooks are built from this working directory.
 ![Rproj example](images/Rproj-example.png)

 **Note:** Global reference databases will be stored in the shared lab directory: `/oscar/data/tkartzin/global_ref_lib_plants`